 I spent my childhood and teenage years in Szeged, a university town in Southern Hungary.
 From my early years I was interested in visual arts.
 I studied painting and photography and wanted to become an artist.

 At the age of 13 I received a copy of Plato’s The Apology of Socrates from my father.
 I have remain impressed by the moral courage of Socrates displayed.
-I strongly felt that Socrates was right: we should die for our truth if needed.
+I strongly felt that Socrates was right: we should die for the truth if needed.
 And it is better to suffer from injustice than to commit injustice.
 For me this is the foundation of any genuine ethics.
 You should be ready to die for your convinctions if necessary because in this case nobody can corrupt you.
 Contrary to public opinion, to me this stance seems less heroic than it is vital.

 Jacqes-Luis David: The Death of Socrates (1787)